martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 ## Algorithm for Diagonalization
 - Find eigenvalues of A using characteristic polynomial
 - Using eigenspace, find basis for each eigenvalue
-- Attempt to combine the bases to form a basis for V
+- Attempt to combine the bases to form a basis for V, if sum of dimensions = n, then we found the basis
 - Compute change of coordinates

 ## Theorems